Blog Mental Health Therapy Hot Cold Shower Therapy: Benefits, Risks, And Technique

 • Open pores and cleanse the skin

-Benefits Of Contrast Hydrotherapy
+Benefits of Contrast Hydrotherapy

-So, what does science say about hot cold shower benefits?
+So, what does science say about hot-cold shower benefits?
 Below are the health benefits of taking a contrast shower:

 Boosts Circulation

 Being exposed to cold water makes blood vessels on your skin’s surface constrict.
-This then actively diverts blood flow away from the surface of your skin.
+This actively diverts blood flow away from the surface of your skin.

 Boosts Your Immune System